 10 Lesbian Films Every Queer Woman Needs to Watch

-We look at some of our favourite sapphic cinematic delights, exploring everything from Ingrid Bergman classics to new wave queer films set in London’s East End.
+Discover a treasure trove of sapphic cinematic delights, exploring everything from Ingrid Bergman classics to new wave queer films set in London’s East End.

 Ingrid Bergman’s 1966 Persona is arguably the most wonderful lesbian-themed film of all time.
 Actually, it’s arguably one of the best films of all time, period.
 It’s a story of love and obsession, with breathtaking cinematography (and, oh yeah, Liv Ullman looks pretty good in it).